seetha023213/PRHark/README.md

  Eg: cd "c:\users\seetha\git\prhark" followed by command: mvn package This creates a jar file in your project target directory.
-Run the jar using: java -jar target/prhawk-0.0.1-SNAPSHOT.jar this should run the applciation.
+Run the jar using: java -jar target/prhawk-0.0.1-SNAPSHOT.jar this should run the application.
 Access the applciation using http://localhost:8080/user/{userName}

-Run the application from Eclipse/any java IDE pre requisites: jdk 1.8 , Eclipse/Any java IDE ,maven(if IDE doesnot come with one)
+Or you can run the application from Eclipse/any java IDE pre requisites: jdk 1.8 , Eclipse/Any java IDE ,maven(if IDE doesnot come with one)
 1. Run as maven install
 2. run the application.java file(it has main method(Spring boot) which loads the application with an inbuilt tomcat)